Checking and editing the details of a calendar event

 }

-function is called automatically when the user confirms the action or exits the view.
-Call dismiss(animated:)
+function is called automatically when the user closes the event view controller in any way.

 import SwiftUI